 We shall have the ability to trade across the entire world and source cheaper supplies and the many trading and business benefits will emerge.
 The European Union will meanwhile struggle on for a while yet with its economic problems, the Commission focus on "ever closer political union" and a disfunctional Euro currency causing major difficulties for those locked into the Euro.

 Housing Policy and Downsizing.

-A main objective of government in stimulating the economy is house building which is now running at around 170,000 new homes a year with 184,000 new homes built from scratch in 2017 and a total of 217,000 with the inclusion of conversions.
+A main objective of government in stimulating the economy is house building.
+In England this is now running at around 200,000 new homes a year with 184,000 new homes built from scratch in 2017 and a total of 217,000 with the inclusion of conversions.
 The Communities Minister has recently stated that the government housebuilding programme will "breathe new life into High Streets and abandoned shopping centres".
 There will be a new "de facto" presumption in favour of building on brownfield land in planning rules.
 We hope that developers will now be able to look forward to the planning process being far less stressful and unpredictable.
 Certainly planning barriers must be eased and development encouraged, An area of particular neglect is the building of suitable quality homes to suit the needs of the increasing number of "baby boomers" who are now entering their 60's and 70's and wanting to downsize.
 These properties are in short supply.
 A stamp duty incentive to downsizing would have the added benefit of freeing up these larger homes for the following generations.
 Indeed a significant reduction in stamp duty across the board would breathe life into a currently slow market.

 Stamp Duty and transaction volumes:

 This tax imposition remains at punishing levels and deters house buying and the mobility of the population when considering relocation for work or other purposes.
 It is in fact a brake on economic activity.
 The Chancellor made some adjustment in favour of first time buyers in last November's budget.
-Further reductions across the board would be helpful in the year ahead.
+Further reductions across the board would be very beneficial in the year ahead..